 - Hosting quiet / private study rooms the week before finals.

 - Creating fundraisers and raffles at local restaurants.

 - Potluck style dinner with our domestic and international students.

 Interested in joining the CMBSA Leadership?

 Any student within the CMB graduate program can be elected into the CMBSA.
-New members of CMBSA are elected, by their peers, each year during the spring semester.
+New members of CMBSA are elected, by their peers, every two years during the spring semester.
 Prior to the elections there is a call for nominations, where you can nominate yourself and / or your peers.